The Probabilistic Gamble:

 The combination is the hard part.
 A sorted array handles range scans but needs $O(n)$ to insert.
 A hash map gives $O(1)$ lookup but has no ordering.
 A binary heap inserts in $O(\log n)$ but can’t do range queries without scanning everything.

-You need $O(\log n)$ point operations and $O(\log n + k)$ range scans (where $k$ is the number of results returned).
+You need both: fast single-item operations ($O(\log n)$) and fast range scans ($O(\log n + k)$, where $k$ is the number of results returned).
+That combination is what narrows the field.
 The textbook answer is a balanced binary search tree: a red-black tree, an AVL tree, or a B-tree.
 These work, but they carry costs that matter in Redis’s context, and those costs are what the skip list was designed to avoid.

 The Classical Answer